Rimrock Area, South Dakota

 The area has been a suburb of Rapid City since the construction of the Black Hills and Western Railroad in the late 19th century, built along Rapid Creek between Rapid City and Mystic, South Dakota to connect to the Black Hills Highline.
 Today, an estimated 15,000 people live year-round in the area, most of whom work in Rapid City.

-The area includes a number of minor tourist attractions, including Black Hills Caverns (formerly Wildcat Cave), Crystal Cave (formerly Nameless Cave), Thunderhead Falls, and Rapid Creek itself, a cold-water trout fishery.
+The area includes a number of minor tourist attractions, including Black Hills Caverns (formerly Wildcat Cave), the now defunct Crystal Cave (formerly Nameless Cave), Thunderhead Falls, and Rapid Creek itself, with a cold-water trout fish hatchery.
 Placerville is now a church-affiliated camp; other resort/tourist camps and bed-and-breakfast places are scattered through the area.

 Many homes in Dark Canyon were destroyed, and lives lost, in the 1972 Black Hills Flood, and in many places abandoned bridge abutments and other features created by the flood can still be seen today.
 In recent years, business development has picked up in the Rimrock Area, especially in Johnson Siding, considered to be the "downtown" of the community, with a general store and service station, motel, and other businesses.
-The Johnson Siding Volunteer Fire Department, which serves the entire area, recently completed a new, large firehouse in the community, and the meetinghouse of the Rimrock Evangelical Free Church is a dominating presence in the narrow valley of Rapid Creek.
+The Johnson Siding Volunteer Fire Department serves the area and completed a new, larger firehouse in the recent past; the Rimrock Evangelical Free Church is a dominating presence in the narrow valley of Rapid Creek.